regulaforensics/RegulaCommon-Swift-Package/README.md

 # Swift Package for RegulaCommon SDK for iOS

-This is an internal shared library for our SDK products.
+This is an internal shared library for Regula SDK products.
 **Please do not import this package directly.**

 ## Our products